Introductory exercise to ASReview LAB

 More detailed information about setting up a project can be found on ReadTheDocs.

-Step 4: Prior knowledge
+Step 5: Prior knowledge

 Before you can start screening the records, you need to tell ELAS what kind of records you are and what kind of records you are not looking for (i.e., relevant and irrelevant records, respectively).
 We call this prior knowledge.
 Based on the prior knowledge you provide, ELAS will reorder the stack of papers and provide you with the record that is most likely to be relevant (default settings).

 When performing a systematic review with your own data, you need to provide the prior knowledge yourself (at least one relevant and one irrelevant record).
-However, because you are using the Validation Mode of ASReview, the relevant records are known; the original authors have already read ALL records.
+However, because you are doing a Validation Review using ASReview, the relevant records are known; the original authors have already read ALL records.
+See also the documentation about the selection of prior knowledge.

 The following five papers are known to be relevant: